The Ray And Tye Noorda Foundation

 Executive Leadership:

 • Brittany Erikson, Executive Director: As RTNF's first programmatic staff member, Erikson led development of the foundation's strategy and grantmaking process from the ground up.
 She has nearly a decade of experience in philanthropy with expertise in trust-based philanthropy, process development, and evidence-based giving.
-A Vanderbilt University graduate, she has positioned RTNF as a data-driven foundation focused on maximizing impact.
+A Vanderbilt University graduate, she has positioned RTNF as a data-driven foundation focused on maximising impact.

 Leadership Philosophy

-Brittany Erikson's approach to grantmaking emphasizes strategic partnerships: "The idea of giving to the Giving Green Fund that is operated by specialists in climate feels like we're expanding our philanthropic staff.
+Brittany Erikson's approach to grantmaking emphasises strategic partnerships: "The idea of giving to the Giving Green Fund that is operated by specialists in climate feels like we're expanding our philanthropic staff.
 Suddenly we have the Giving Green team and all the expertise they bring.
 It's like an extension of RTNF's own team members."
-This quote reveals the foundation's philosophy of leveraging external expertise to maximize impact beyond their internal capacity.
+This quote reveals the foundation's philosophy of leveraging external expertise to maximise impact beyond their internal capacity.

 The foundation values self-determination and empowerment, preferring interventions that respect participants' ability to make their own decisions rather than prescribing predetermined solutions.